StormtideGame/stormtide-core/README.md

 <div>&nbsp;</div>

 This is the repository for the core of Stormtide, containing all mechanisms to represent and run the game.
+It contains no interface.

+## Primary Goals
+- Clean, tested codebase
+- High rules accuracy
+- Deterministic game replays

 ## License
 Stormtide Core is licensed under the MIT license.
 See the [LICENSE file](LICENSE.md) for more details.